I´m Already Registered!! Maybe I just need to login???

 Show 1504 - Make it Special with Machine Embroidery

 Posts On: August 18, 2014

-Alex and Ricky welcome artist and author Jeanie Sumrall-Ajero (Episode 507) back to the TQS studio for a look at some of her newest work, which marries machine embroidery with her trademark Kaleidoscope designs.
+Alex and Ricky welcome artist and author Jeanie Sumrall-Ajero (Show 507) back to The Quilt Show studio for a look at some of her newest work, which marries machine embroidery with her trademark Kaleidoscope designs.
 Jeanie, a former software engineer for Hewlett-Packard, explains how to select an image, print it on fabric, transform it into a unique design using her Kaleidoscope Kreator program, and then enhance it with machine embroidery.
 In addition, Connie Fanders, Director of Education for BERNINA USA, shows a quick-and-easy way to make a rag quilt (and more) using your serger.

 From Chapter One:

 Connie Fanders Director of Education for BERNINA

 of America teaches a quick and easy way to make a fun and easy utility quilt (and more) on a serger.

 Show 1513 - Mary Mashuta & Roberta Horton - TQS Quilting Legends 2014